Drafteed/ingenic-stream-hack/README.md

 ## Behavior notes

-- Single-client model: only one TCP consumer at a time.
+- Single-client model: only one TCP consumer at a time;
-- New client connection replaces the previous one.
+- New client connection replaces the previous one;
-- Non-blocking socket send is used to avoid stalling fw app.
+- Non-blocking socket send is used to avoid stalling fw app;
-- On backpressure, frames may be dropped intentionally to keep the main process responsive.
+- On backpressure, frames may be dropped intentionally to keep the main process responsive;
 - Connection is dropped only on persistent slowness or hard socket errors.

 ## Current limitations

-- Video only (no audio forwarding).
+- Video only (no audio forwarding);
-- One TCP client at a time.
+- One TCP client at a time;
 - Raw elementary stream transport (no RTSP/HTTP framing in hook itself).

 ## Troubleshooting